eyedeekay/firefox.profile.i2p/README.md

   1. Download the profile release bundle from here.
 It is a zip file, which contains the profile we will be using with Firefox for our i2p-based browsing.
-  2. Right-click the i2pbrowser-profile.zip and unzip the the profile into your Documents/Downloads folder.
+  2. Right-click the i2pbrowser-profile.zip and unzip the the profile into your Documents/Downloads folder by selecting "Extract All."
+You should be extracting this directly into your "Downloads" Folder, where the zipped file will create it's own subfolder automatically.
   3. Go to your desktop, right click, and select "Create Shortcut."
-Where it says "[fill this in when you are sitting at the box later...]," Copy and paste the following line
+Where it says "Type the location of the item:," Copy and paste the following line

-        firefox.exe -no-remote --profile %CSIDL_DEFAULT_DOWNLOADS%/firefox.profile.i2p
+        "C:\Program Files (x86)/Mozilla Firefox/firefox.exe" -no-remote -profile %CSIDL_DEFAULT_DOWNLOADS%/firefox.profile.i2p

   4. Click "Done" and double-click your new shortcut.
 Type i2p-projekt.i2p into the address bar to test your i2p connectivity.

+### Manual Setup (OSX)

+  0.
+  1.
+  2.
+  3.

+### Manual Setup (Various Linuxes)

+  0.
+  1.
+  2.
+  3.

 #### Footnotes